jamescherti/minimal-emacs.d/README.md

 - [flymake-ansible-lint.el](https://github.com/jamescherti/flymake-ansible-lint.el): An Emacs package that offers a Flymake backend for ansible-lint.
 - [inhibit-mouse.el](https://github.com/jamescherti/inhibit-mouse.el): A package that disables mouse input in Emacs, offering a simpler and faster alternative to the disable-mouse package.
 - [quick-sdcv.el](https://github.com/jamescherti/quick-sdcv.el): This package enables Emacs to function as an offline dictionary by using the sdcv command-line tool directly within Emacs.
+- **[enhanced-evil-paredit.el](https://github.com/jamescherti/enhanced-evil-paredit.el)**: An Emacs package that prevents parenthesis imbalance when using *evil-mode* with *paredit*.
+It intercepts *evil-mode* commands such as delete, change, and paste, blocking their execution if they would break the parenthetical structure.